mwcm/pitcher/readme.md

 ### Current TODO:
-- check why both scipy resample vs librosa resample used (git history? comments?)
 - upload executables for mac + windows

 ### Future TODO:
+- test scipy vs librosa resample, use one consistently? expose as option?
+- progress bar or some sort of loading indicator
 - smaller exe size
-- progress bar or some sort of loading indicator
 - dedicated 33rpm -> 45rpm pre-processing stretch option
 - could add moog_output_filter_cutoff slider and/or lp2 cutoff slider to gui
 - only use ffmpeg/libav when necessary